unil-lettres/training/README.md

 ## Environment installation & configuration

-Run the following docker commands from the project root directory.

-Build & run all the containers for this project

-``docker-compose up``

-Run the setup script.
-At this point you'll need a ``backpack\pro`` licence and an ``site/auth.json`` file for your [credentials](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#http-basic) to be able to run the setup script.
+At this point you'll need a ``backpack\pro`` licence and an ``site/auth.json`` file for your [credentials](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#http-basic) to be able to install the dependencies.

-``docker exec train-app ./setup.sh``

-This is only needed when you launch the project for the first time.
-After that you can simply use the following command from the project root directory.

-``docker-compose up -d``
+Build & run all the containers for this project.

+``docker-compose up`` (add -d if you want to run in the background and silence the logs)

 ## Frontends